hoshinotsuyoshi/mai/README.md

 ### Required Methods

 - `text(input)`: Returns a prompt string for the Gemini API.

+### Optional Method

 - `response_schema`: Returns a JSON schema object for validating the API response.

-### Optional Method

-- `model`: Returns a Gemini model name (e.g. `gemini-2.0-flash-lite`).
+- `model`: Returns the name of the Gemini model to use (e.g., `gemini-2.0-flash-lite`).
+  - Choose one of the following:
+    - `gemini-2.0-flash`
+    - `gemini-2.0-flash-lite`
+    - `gemini-2.5-flash-preview-04-17`

 ### Example